wcfrobert/wcfrobert.github.io/_posts/2023-01-15-zerotoone.md

 ## If You Build It, Will They Come?

-In the "Hitchhiker's Guide to the Galaxy" by Douglas Adams, when an imminent catastrophe required the excavation of humanity's original home, the population separted into three giant ships
+In the "Hitchhiker's Guide to the Galaxy" by Douglas Adams, when an imminent catastrophe required the excavation of humanity's original home, the population separated into three giant ships

 * Ship A had thinkers, leaders, and achievers
 * Ship B had salespeople and consultants
 * Ship C had workers and artisans

-Passengers on Ship B were escatic to leave first.
+Passengers on Ship B were ecstatic to leave first.
 What they don't realize is that ship A and C actually conspired to get rid them, thinking they were useless.
 And so ship B landed on Earth.

 The amusing story is meant to highlight the fact that sales is everywhere around us!
 Its importance cannot be understated.
 Technologists tend to think if you build a great product, the customers will come.
 That "the product sells itself".
 Thiel is quick to point out that's simply not the case.
 Selling effectively is harder than it looks.

 > "Nerds are skeptical of advertising, marketing, and sales because they think it seems superficial and irrational.
 But advertising matters because it works.
 It works on nerds, and it works on you.
 You may think you're an exception; that your preferences are authentic, and advertising only works on other people. [...]
 Anyone who can't acknowledge its likely effect on himself is doubly deceived."

 The word "salesmanship" tend to bring out negative reactions in most people.
 They are seen as slimy, sly, disingenuous, and shady.
 There is some truth to that.
-Salesman are actors, their priority is persuation, not sincerity.
+Salesman are actors, their priority is persuasion, not sincerity.
 But the truth is **we only react negatively to awkward, obvious salesmen - the bad ones**.

 **Great salesmanship is hidden**.
 Whatever the career, sales ability distinguishes the great from the good.
 The ability to sell your idea, persuade and communicate effectively is a short path to distinction.